-The Diverse Elders Coalition (DEC), of which the National Indian Council on Aging (NICOA) is a member of, was awarded a $548,678 planning grant from The John A. Hartford Foundation to identify and address the unique needs of family caregivers in racially and ethnically diverse communities, American Indian and Alaska Native communities, and lesbian, gay, bisexual, and/or transgender (LGBT) communities.
+The Diverse Elders Coalition (DEC), of which the National Indian Council on Aging (NICOA) is a member, was awarded a $548,678 planning grant from The John A. Hartford Foundation to identify and address the unique needs of family caregivers in racially and ethnically diverse communities, American Indian and Alaska Native communities, and lesbian, gay, bisexual, and/or transgender (LGBT) communities.

 The DEC is a national advocacy coalition working to improve aging in communities of color.
 NICOA is a member, along with the National Asian Pacific Center on Aging, the National Hispanic Council on Aging, the National Caucus and Center on Black Aging, SAGE — Advocacy and Services for LGBT Elders and the Southeast Asia Resource Action Center.